Teriyaki Madness Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 8. Furniture, Fixtures, and Equipment: $90,000 to $170,000

 - This estimate involves the furniture, fixtures, and equipment you will need to open a Teriyaki Madness Business, such as chairs, tables, casework, refrigerators, freezers, grills, a range, a deep fryer, exhaust hood, and other items.
-Some of these expenses will depend on the Teriyaki Madness Business size, shipping distances, supplier chosen, any equipment in the space that can be utilized, and your credit history.
+Some of these expenses will depend on the size of your Teriyaki Madness Business, shipping distances, whether any equipment in the space can be utilized, and your credit history.